kapost/circuitry/README.md

 * *Ordering:* messages may not arrive in the order they were sent.
 * *Scheduling:* messages are processed as they're received.

+## Example

+A [circuitry-example](https://github.com/kapost/circuitry-example) app is available to quickly try the gem on your own AWS account.

 ## Installation

 Add this line to your application's Gemfile: